 Companies, governments brace for a second round of cyberattacks in WannaCry’s wake

-UK National Cyber Security Center issues new statement on cyber attack
+UK National Cyber Security Center issues new statement on cyberattack

 As the world readies to open for business on Monday, companies and governments are bracing for a second round of cyberattacks in the aftermath of Friday’s WannaCry hack.